Phone: +49 8331 15-0

 4.4.
 Upon or after entering into the Agreement, the Seller shall be able to demand a suitable security (e.g., appropriate advance payment, bank surety, financing confirming, leasing agreement) for the purchase price.

 4.5.
 If the placement of the security is delayed over ten (10) days past the demand, the deadlines shall be extended pursuant to sect.
-5.1 mutatis mutandis by the duration of the delay.
+5.1 of these GTC Sales mutatis mutandis by the duration of the delay.

 5. Delivery and delivery default